 Christina M. Dennis (BS ’80)

 Christina Dennis began her career at Merrill Lynch, where she spent more than a decade in trading and sales.
 She went on to become a Founding Partner and Head of Trading at Palantir Capital, a technology hedge fund.
-She has since founded the Avalo Foundation and is a private investor.
+She has since founded the Christina Dennis Foundation and is a private investor.
 Christina earned a BS from NYU Stern and an MBA from the Harvard Business School.
 She also serves as a Trustee of the Peggy Adams Animal Rescue League and the Town of Palm Beach United Way.